 These organisations may be able to help.
 They don’t give legal advice.

 Communications Alliance is the industry body for telecommunications providers, and they aim to improve standards in the industry.
 Visit their website for more information about Mobile Premium Services.

-Australian Communications and Media Authority (ACMA) is the federal government regulator of telecommunications.
+Australian Communications and Media Authority is the federal government regulator of telecommunications.

 Do Not Call Register is where you can register your details to stop telemarketers calling you.
-Registration is free and means you remain on the register for life.
+Registration is free and valid for 8 years.

 ASTRA is the industry body for pay TV subscription services and has a code of practice for how members handle complaints and customer service.